 For certain tournament machines, only players 1 and 3 will be used to help prevent tilt throughs.
 It is the equal responsibility of ALL players involved in the match to ensure that players do not accidentally play in the player 2 and 4 positions.
 If a player accidentally does play in position 2 or 4, anything that occurs within that ball is considered void, with no penalty to any player.
 Players must play their proper ball in the correct player slot.

 Because the tournament divisions consist solely of singles play, coaching of any player during a game, in any round, is not allowed.
-An exception is provided for Juniors play; Juniors players may have no more than one coach during their qualifying and final rounds of play.
+Two exceptions to this rule are Juniors Division and the Split Flipper Division.
+Juniors players may have no more than one coach during their qualifying and final rounds of play, while Split Flipper teammates are permitted to discuss game strategy and offer advice to one another.
 If a non-Junior player specifically requests advice on a game feature during play, his or her question may be addressed only by a tournament official, and answered only in terms of whether or not the machine is functioning correctly.
 Non-Junior players are not to seek assistance from other players or spectators.
 Informing player 1 too many or too few games have been entered into the machine will not be penalized as coaching.

 No player may use a camera or visual aid of any kind, other than the instructions provided by the machine, while standing at the machine.
 A player may review electronic or written notes in between turns of a multiplayer game or between games, but not during their own turn or between balls of a single-player game.
 While not actively playing, players are of course free to discuss features and strategies as much as they like, including between balls during a game, but no spectator or other player is compelled to answer, nor are they responsible for incorrect advice or answers to questions.